 A pelvic fracture can be especially concerning and should be treated with the utmost precision, care, and prowess of a trained orthopedic surgeon.
-At Mehling Orthopedics, with multiple locations in Hackensack, New Jersey, or West Islip or Midtown, New York, board-certified orthopedic surgeons, Brian Mehling, MD, and Pavel Yufit, MD, have extensive experience treating pelvic fractures with highly successful results.
+At Mehling Orthopedics, with multiple locations in Hackensack, New Jersey, or West Islip, New York, board-certified orthopedic surgeons, Brian Mehling, MD, and Pavel Yufit, MD, have extensive experience treating pelvic fractures with highly successful results.
 If you’re in need of care for a pelvic fracture, call Mehling Orthopedics or schedule via the web.

 Your pelvis refers to the sturdy ring of bones located at the base of your spine.
 Pelvic fractures aren’t common and only account for around 3% of all adult fractures.

 Your pelvic bones include your:

 With more severe fractures, there are typically two or more breaks in the pelvic ring and the ends of the broken bones don’t line up correctly (displacement).

 With open fractures, the bone fragments protrude out through your skin and infection can develop.
 With closed fractures, your skin isn’t broken.

 Most pelvic fractures are the result of some type of traumatic, high-energy event, such as a car accident, crush accident, or a fall from a significant height.

 In some cases, a lower-impact event, such as a minor fall from standing or even a routine activity like getting out of the bathtub or descending stairs, might be enough to cause a pelvic fracture in a person with weaker bones.

 The right treatment for your pelvic fracture depends on the severity of the injury.
 Following a physical examination, testing, and imaging studies, your surgeon determines the best way to treat your pelvic fracture.